 Adopt an effective approach to fight online abuse

-The key to tackling credential stuffing attacks is to accurately identify the telltales of fraud and deploy the appropriate countermeasures.
+The key to tackling credential stuffing attacks is to accurately identify attack telltales and deploy the appropriate countermeasures.
 That said, traditional approaches cannot provide the highest levels of protection that financial institutions need to adequately protect the interests of their business and the customers.
 Instead, they end up introducing unnecessary friction for authentic users, which only frustrates them and degrades the user experience.

 Arkose Labs adopts an out-of-the-box approach that enables financial institutions to thwart credential stuffing attempts while ensuring a seamless digital experience for authentic users.
 Arkose Labs moves the attack surface away from the business network and shields it from online abuse.
-This removes the burden from the fraud teams and allows them to focus on core business activities.
+This removes the burden from the security and fraud teams and allows them to focus on core business activitie.

 Targeted friction eliminates abuse and safeguards user interests

-The Arkose Labs platform does not block any user.
+The Arkose Bot Manager platform does not block any user.
 Instead, it triages the incoming traffic, grades users according to their risk levels, and uses targeted friction against suspicious users.
-The dynamic risk engine—Arkose Detect—analyzes hundreds of parameters to assess the risk level for each user and informs Arkose Enforce—the intelligent challenge-response mechanism—to present context-based enforcement challenges to a user.
+The dynamic risk engine analyzes hundreds of parameters to assess the risk level for each user and informs the intelligent challenge-response mechanism to present context-based Arkose MatchKey challenges to a user.

 Authentic users may pass through unchallenged, while the few that do come across a challenge clear them easily.
 Bots and automated scripts, meanwhile, fail instantly when they encounter a challenge.
-This is because the 3D-rendered images in these challenges are trained against advanced machine vision technology to make them resilient to the most advanced bots.
+This is because the 3D-rendered images in Arkose MatchKey challenges are trained against advanced machine vision technology to make them resilient to the most advanced bots.
 The 100% SLA guarantee against automated attacks is testimony to this.
-Further, Arkose Enforce feeds the insights from real-time user sessions into Arkose Detect, which helps continuously improve future predictions and adapt to the evolving attack tactics.
+Further, the insights from real-time user sessions are fed into the risk engine, which helps continuously improve future predictions and adapt to the evolving attack tactics.

 To learn how Arkose Labs helps global financial institutions fight credential stuffing attacks and protect their customers' privacy, schedule a demo now.